an Carey, CEO

 Carole’s previous positions include:Consultant Technical Expert, Food Policy with the Abu Dhabi Food Control Authority; Director, Policy Group with the New Zealand Food Safety Authority; and various positions with the New Zealand Ministry of Agriculture and Forestry (MAF) and Ministry of Health (MoH).

-Emma Goodwin, Executive Assistant (on maternity leave, returning October 2018)
+Emma Goodwin, Executive Officer (on maternity leave, returning October 2018)

-Emma commenced as the Executive Assistant with the Infant Nutrition Council in April, 2014.
+Emma commenced as the Executive Officer with the Infant Nutrition Council in April, 2014.

 Emma has considerable administration experience with not-for-profit organisations and in the Public Service.
 She completed a traineeship, and gained a Certificate IV in Business.
 At the end of Emma’s traineeship, she was awarded ACT Trainee of the year.